eea/eea.docker.esbootstrap/README.md

  - **app/config** is the folder what contains the indexing scripts, the data mapping for elasticsearch and optionally a configuration file for analyzers.
  - **app/config/mapping.json** contains the configuration of the pages, including listing
- - **app/config/settings.json** contains information about the external templates and the elastic index to be used in the app
+ - **app/config/settings.json** contains information about the external templates, the elastic index to be used in the app and some information for customize the layout
  - view, facets, detail view, csv/tsv export
  - **app/public** contains the static resources
  - **app/views** contains the jade templates for index and detail pages